Klöckner & Co

 Klöckner & Co SE (also known as Klöckner, KlöCo, or KCO) is a producer-independent processor of steel and metal products.
-With a network of 120 warehousing and processing locations, Klöckner & Co supplies over 90,000 customers, mainly in Europe and North America.
+With a network of 110 warehousing and processing locations, Klöckner & Co supplies over 60,000 customers, mainly in Europe and North America.

 The company was founded in 1906 by Peter Klöckner as a trading company and has subsequently developed into one of the world's leading steel distributors.
 Klöckner & Co has been listed on the Frankfurt Stock Exchange since 2006.
 In recent years, Klöckner & Co has driven the integration of digital technologies into its core business and expanded its offering to include sustainable products, including green steel.
 The company is increasingly focusing on higher value-added business and is expanding its offering accordingly.

 History

 Foundation and early years

 On June 28, 1906, the businessman Peter Klöckner, together with his brother Florian Klöckner, founded Klöckner & Co as a general partnership company in Duisburg.
 Born in Koblenz in 1863, Peter Klöckner had worked in the iron and steel industry for 24 years by the time the company was founded, having previously made a name for himself through business restructuring and investments.
 Klöckner & Co was founded as a trading company to strategically cater to the growing iron and steel industry.
 In addition to acquisitions, Klöckner focused on expansion from the beginning.

 When the company was founded in 1906, the first branches were opened in Cologne and Düsseldorf.
 Klöckner & Co opened additional branches in Berlin and Magdeburg in 1907, followed by Hamburg and Dresden in 1909.
-In 1911, a branch was opened in Mannheim to cover the southwest of Germany and to link up with the company's production site in Kneuttingen.
+In 1911, a branch was opened in Mannheim to cover the southwest of Germany and to link up with the company's production site in Kneuttingen, Lorraine.
 Klöckner & Co's extensive trading and distribution network made it necessary for the branches to be given the status of independent companies, operating on their own account with their own managers.
 In addition to pig iron trading and steel production, the product range was expanded to include ore trading and raw material processing.

 Following the integration of the branches in Troisdorf and Düsseldorf, the group's companies covered the entire range of industrial production in Germany.
 The trading company served as an intermediary in the production chain, which, as early as 1912, extended from ore mining to the manufacturing of wires and machines.
 In 1913, the company entered the scrap trade, which developed into an exceptionally lucrative iron and steel trade branch.

 During the First World War

 The outbreak of the First World War marked a sharp turning point.
 The conscription of many employees for military service caused a significant labor shortage.
-Klöckner & Co's plant in Kneuttingen, Lorraine, drastically reduced production during the war years because many of the Italians who had worked there had to return to their home country when the war broke out.
+Klöckner & Co's plant in Kneuttingen, drastically reduced production during the war years because many of the Italians who had worked there had to return to their home country when the war broke out.
 During the economic crisis following the end of the First World War, Klöckner & Co compensated for its losses in the steel business by expanding the company's fields of activity.